Brand Names: Xifaxan

 Rifaximin may also be used for purposes not listed in this medication guide.

 round, brown, imprinted with XS

 What are the possible side effects of rifaximin (Xifaxan)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects are more likely, and may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about rifaximin (Xifaxan)?